Shrewsbury School: 2000s

 Two of the newer boarding houses, for girls, are named for Mary Sidney and Emma Darwin, whose brother and husband, respectively, were both prominent Old Salopians.

 Since the turn of the millennium, the school's site has seen investment, beginning with the addition of a statue of alumnus Charles Darwin to the site to mark the millennium, which was unveiled by Sir David Attenborough.

 A new music school, The Maidment Building, was opened by King Charles III (when Prince of Wales) in 2001.

 Girls were admitted to the school for the first time into the sixth-form in 2008, and the school became fully coeducational in 2015.

 Two new boarding houses have been built, one named after Mary Sidney (completed 2006), and one after Emma Darwin (completed 2011).

 Further additions to the site have been made: an indoor cricket centre (2006) and a new swimming pool (2007); the rowing facilities were extended with a new Yale Boat house, which was opened by Olympian Matt Langridge in 2012; A new Computing and Design faculty building, "the Chatri Design Centre" was established in 2017, re-purposing and redeveloping a former humanities building; and in 2015 a new building, Hodgeson Hall, was built to house the humanities departments.

 A new theatre was opened in 2022.

-The latest boarding house, opening in September 2023, is named in honour of Queen Elizabeth II, who visited in 1952.

 In 2023 a new boarding house was opened, named to honour Elizabeth II.